pratyush-1/DeepFalcon/README.md

     4. GraphConv aggregates information from neighboring nodes using weighted combination of node features.It can only take node features as input.

-* All of them achieve an accuracy in range of 68-70%, an method to improve the accuracy could be to either deepen the current neural network architectures or apply networks that could model longer range dependencies and capture more complex patterns like Graph Transformer Networks or Graph Isomorphism networks.
+* All of them achieve an accuracy in range of 68-70%, a method to improve the accuracy could be to either deepen the current neural network architectures or apply networks that could model longer range dependencies and capture more complex patterns like Graph Transformer Networks or Graph Isomorphism networks.

 </details>